JerryFleming/PyDoc/library/importlib.rst

 .. class:: ResourceLoader

-    An abstract base class for a :term:`loader` which implements the optional :pep:`302` protocol for loading arbitrary resources from the storage back-end.
+    An abstract base class for a :term:`加载器` which implements the optional :pep:`302` protocol for loading arbitrary resources from the storage back-end.